Audrey-Smyczek/agathas-apothecary/README.md

 Created by [Cat Martins](https://github.com/catmartz), [Audrey Smyczek](https://github.com/Audrey-Smyczek), and [Daniela Martinez](https://github.com/martinezdaniela17).

+## How to Download the Game
+In order to play, you need to first download the [Godot Game Engine](https://godotengine.org/).
+Then, clone the GitHub repository to your computer.
+Once that is done, open Godot and click the "Scan" button in the Project Manager window.
+Select the location of your cloned repository and let the project open.
+Once open, you can run by clicking the "add scene" button in the top right corner.
+Another window will pop up with Agatha's Apothecary.

+## How to Play the Game
+**Experimental Mode (default):**
+Click a bowl to see which ingredient is inside it and the color that will be mixed.
+Then, click the ingredient above the cauldron to mix it into the cauldron.
+Mix as many colors as you would like to reach your desired color.
+Click Agatha's hair to change it to the cauldron potion color.
+Click the reset color button to reset the cauldron.

+**Request Mode:**
+Click the button in the top right corner to enter Request Mode.
+Select Agatha's speech bubble to start her request.
+Cultivate her desired color, and change her hair to it.
+When you have succeeded, she will thank you and you may click the speech bubble again for the next request.

+**Potion Bottles:**
+Save colors to the potion bottles on the shelf by double clicking.
+Single click a bottle to change Agatha's hair to that color!

 ## Code Structure
 The code is split into 7 main folders, _**Bowl, Cauldron, Color Requests, Fonts, Hair, Main, and Potion Bottle.**_